privacyidea/privacyidea/CONTRIBUTING.md

 ##### ``master`` branch

-Our ``master`` branch represents the current development state.
+Our ``master`` branch represents the current development state and, as a consequence, may be unstable.
 Features are usually added there.

 ##### Stable branches